🧬

 Common inquiries about the breed

-They are known for their gentle and patient nature, making them excellent family dogs.
+Yes, they are known for their gentle and affectionate nature, making them excellent companions for active families.

-They are generally a healthy breed, but like all pointers, they should be screened for hip dysplasia.
+Generally healthy, but like all medium-sized breeds, they should be screened for hip dysplasia and common eye conditions.

 View Official FCI Standard